appcanary/crustacean/README.md

 # The idea

-Datomic doesn't have a concept of "tables", any entity can have any attribute, but it's good practice to namespace attributes, i.e. `:user/name` and `:user/email` are attributes that belong to user entities, and `:product/sku` and `:product/price` are attributes that belong to product entities.
-Nothing is stopping you from having an entity with both `:user/name`, and `:product/sku` attributes, but you probably won't want to do that.
+While Datomic doesn't have a concept of "tables" (any entity can have any attribute), we naturally find ourselves grouping attributes together via namespaces.
+For example, `:user/name` and
+`:user/email` are attributes that belong to "user" entities, and `:product/sku`and `:product/price` are attributes that belong to product entities.
+Nothing is stopping you from having an entity with both `:user/name`, and `:product/sku` attributes, but you probably don't want to do that.

 Crustacean expands the idea of namespaces as groupings of keys for a model into Clojure namespaces.
-You create a new Clojure namespace for each model, define it's attributes and behavior with `defmodel`, and Crustacean will generate functions to manipulate that model inside that namespace.
+You create a new Clojure namespace for each model, define its attributes and behavior with `defmodel`, and Crustacean will generate functions to manipulate that model inside that namespace.